flycheck/flycheck/README.md

 Errors and warnings from the syntax checker are reported in the mode line, highlighted in the buffer and indicated with icons in the fringe.
 Customize `flycheck-highlighting-mode` to change the highlighting of errors.
-Refer to the sections *Reporting* and *Mode line* for more information.

 **Note:** The default highlighting faces provided GNU Emacs are ill-suited to highlight errors.
 They are too easily overlooked.
 Make sure to customize these